ykaitao/setting-up-a-professional-data-science-environment/README.md

 # Setting-up-a-professional-data-science-environment
-The repository helps Data Science beginners to easily get started.
-It covers the following topics:
+The repository aims to help Data Science beginners to easily get started.
+It so far has covered the following topics (it will be continuously updated, you are also welcome to contribute):

 - [Essential tools used by professional Data Scientists](#essential-tools-used-by-professional-data-scientists)
 - [Setup tools](#setup-tools)